German film eyes the big prize at Berlin festival

 Hundreds of movies have screened at theatres across the city, while blockbuster titles and shoe-string budget projects have been bought and sold at the film market.

-Outside the main competition, Angelina Jolie and Brad Pitt walked the red carpet for her Bosnian war drama "In the Land of Blood and Honey," while Meryl Streep was honored with a lifetime achievement award on Valentine's Day.

-But as the festival, also known as the Berlinale, winds to a close, who is set to win what becomes the main focus.
+But as the festival, also known as the Berlinale, winds to a close, who is set to win what is the main focus.

 Whether it would then go on to enjoy global recognition, in the same way last year's Iranian winner "A Separation" has, is less certain.